Fighting Illini Athletics added several members to the family recently, as the early National Letter of Intent signing period started on Nov. 13.

 From 1998 to 2004, Dancer served as head coach of the Delaware Smash of World Team Tennis.
 In his time, he had the privilege to coach team members such as Patrick McEnroe and Serena Williams.
 In 2003, he guided the Smash to the World Team Tennis Championship en route to being named Coach of the Year.

-Dancer earned his Bachelor of Arts degree in business administration in 1993 from Michigan State and also competed on the men's tennis team, earning All-Big Ten honors his senior year.
-As a four-year Academic All-Big Ten selection, Dancer served as team captain for MSU and qualified for the NCAA Individual Championship his senior year.
+Dancer earned his Bachelor of Arts degree in business administration in 1993 from Michigan State and also competed on the men's tennis team, earning All-Big Ten honors and reaching the NCAA Singles Championships his senior year.

 Dancer and his family reside in Champaign